-Although the council offers transport assistance, it is still the responsibility of parent/carers in all circumstances to ensure their children get to school this includes the Pupil Referral Unit.
+Although the council offers transport assistance, it is still the responsibility of parent/carers in all circumstances to ensure their children get to school this includes the Pupil Referral Unit and any other places where education may be provided.
 Even where transport is provided parent/carers still have a responsibility for the behaviour of the child and will need to play a part in the process.

+Transport to Pupil Referral Units and other places where education may be provided will only be provided in accordance with 1.1 General Entitlement.
 Transport to the Pupil Referral Unit for those pupils who are not attending mainstream schools will be provided at the start and the end of teaching sessions only.